 Some final advice

-I encountered the same challenges veterans face today when I retired from the Marine Corps over seven years ago.
+I encountered the same challenges veterans face today when I retired from the Marine Corps over eight years ago.
 It’s a difficult transition for anyone who has served.
 Some people may know exactly what they want to do and already have a career lined up.
 However, for most of us, there is a tremendous amount of trepidation and uncertainty.
 Most service members know the intangibles that they bring to the workforce (e.g., work ethic, leadership, teamwork) but struggle to translate that into a meaningful career search.
 It’s time to break the old paradigm—for both companies and veterans alike — and help veterans begin their next phase of service to our nation solving our increasingly difficult technical problems.